Philllipe/marvel-soccer-dreamteam/README.md

 ## About The Project

-This is a simple app that is mimiced off fantasy draft applications.
-You can select a Maravel character and add them to your team and share what team you created.
+This is a simple app that is mimicked off fantasy draft applications.
+You can select a Marvel characters and add them to your team and share what team you created.
 You can have a max of 5 characters on your team, a Goalkeeper, Defender, Midfielder, Striker, and the last character can be any outfield position.
+To add characters simply click on the empty locations and a character list will appear.
+From here you can search for a character or choose one from the list.
+To add another position click the small + on the character cards.

 ## Getting Started
 You'll need to get an API key from Marvel.
 You can get one [here](https://developer.marvel.com/).